CaptainProton42/GodotHoloPlay/README.md

+### ⚠️ Test Release ⚠️
+### This plugin does *NOT* currently work.
+I'm publishing it here so people can test it.
+Please describe any issues you're experiencing as detailed as possible by opening an issue [here](https://github.com/CaptainProton42/GodotHoloPlay/issues)!
+Thanks! ⚠️

+### Current state:

+* Quilt rendering seems to work (you can enable direct output of the quilt by enabling the `Dummy` and `Debug View` properties of `HoloPlayVolume`.
+* Output on the Looking Glass itself does *not* seem to work at the moment.
+* I added some debugging output to the console that should display the properties of your Looking Glass Portrait.
+Please include it in your issue reports.

+***Report all issues [https://github.com/CaptainProton42/GodotHoloPlay/issues](issues) here!***

+***If you have an idea what's going on or are just curious, take a look at the [GDNative source](https://github.com/CaptainProton42/GodotHoloPlayNative).***

 # HoloPlay for Godot 3.x

 This plugin adds suport for holographics displays made by [Looking Glass Factory](https://lookingglassfactory.com/) to the [Godot Engine](https://godotengine.org/).